marshalsimons/Tapo-C100-IoT-Hacking/README.md

 UART Converter allows us to connect to the debug terminal on the board itself.

 #### Solder
 A Solder may or may not be required depending on the UART ports.
-Some devices there will plugs still in place from the devlopers while others may have them removed and need connections soldered.
+Some devices there will plugs still in place from the developers while others may have them removed and need connections soldered.

 #### Cabels and Connecters
-A wide range of cables and connecters are readily avaialble.
-When connecting to the flash chip, you have the option of using aligator plugs, clothespin style clips or even soldering a connection.
+A wide range of cables and connecters are readily available.
+When connecting to the flash chip, you have the option of using alligator plugs, clothespin style clips or even soldering a connection.

 ### Software
 There are several software options to choose from to aid in IoT hacking.
-Here we will use the most popular and open source software availbe on the internet.
-Select Linux distro are capable of running all the tools listed here.
-We will be running everything out of Ubuntu with the exception of Saleae, which will be on Windows.
-When running Saleae you want the sampling rate to be at least 2x higher than the signal rate which will require more resoureces than my Ubunutu has allocated.
+Here we will use the most popular and open-source software available on the internet.
+Select Linux distro can run all the tools listed here.
+We will be running everything out of Ubuntu except for Saleae, which will be on Windows.
+When running Saleae you want the sampling rate to be at least 2x higher than the signal rate which will require more resources than my Ubuntu VM has allocated.

 #### Saleae
-Saleae is an open source software for reading the signal captured by our logic analzer.
-Our use case will end after taking a look at the signal but there is a optional attack vector where you attain the device firmware soley from sniffing the flash memory traffic.
+Saleae is an open-source software for reading the signal captured by our logic analyzer.
+Our use case will end after looking at the signal but there is an optional attack vector where you attain the device firmware solely from sniffing the flash memory traffic.
 However, this method is tedious and prone to error.

 #### Binwalk
-Binwalk is an open source software from enumerting and .bin file with several options for more in depth analysis.
+Binwalk is a tool for enumerating a .bin file with several options for more in-depth analysis.
 We will use it to decompress the firmware and output it into several files for analysis.
+Binwalk also requires a few dependences varying based on the commands you use.
+If they are not included in your download, it will prompt you with the package to download.

 #### Flashrom
-Flashrom is an open source software we will use to connect to the flash reader and dump the firmware.
-There can be some induces errors from the connectionso its recomended to grab several copies of the firmware and compare the file hash values to ensure we found a stable version.
+Flashrom allows us to connect to the flash reader and dump the firmware.
+There can be some induce errors from the connection, so its recommended grab several copies of the firmware and compare the file hash values to ensure we find a stable version.

 #### Screen
 Screen is optional as any software that allows us to open the serial port connection to our UART converter and port will work.

 ## Attack Vectors
 ### Firmware